Diffusion-based Annealed Boltzmann Generators : benefits, pitfalls and hopes: Diffusion-based aMC as a Boltzmann Generator backbone : benefits and pitfalls

 \subsection{Of the interest of diffusion-based density paths}

 As noted by \cite{Mate2023learning}, diffusion paths are typically well conditioned and avoid common pitfalls of tempering paths, such as abrupt mode switching.
-In particular, DM-induced paths preserve the relative mass of different modes throughout the annealing process, leading to more stable sampling dynamics.
-This explains why diffusion paths consistently outperform tempering paths in aMC, as illustrated in idealized setting \ref{item:setting_perfect} by \Cref{fig:temp_vs_noising}.
-Across all standard aMC methods considered (see \Cref{sec:monte_carlo}), we observe that there exists a number of annealing levels $K$ for which a perfectly learned diffusion path outperforms an optimally tuned tempering path.
-For AIS and SMC, performance generally improves with increasing $K$, with best results attained at the largest value tested ($K=256$).
+In particular, they preserve the relative mass of the modes throughout the annealing process, leading to more stable sampling dynamics.
+This explains why diffusion paths consistently outperform tempering paths in aMC, as shown in idealized setting \ref{item:setting_perfect} by \Cref{fig:temp_vs_noising}.

+Across all standard aMC methods considered in \Cref{sec:monte_carlo} and across all targets, the perfectly learned diffusion path outperforms the optimally tuned tempering path \eqref{eq:tempering} \emph{for a large range of annealing levels $K$.}\footnote{The only exception is AIS on the \emph{ManyModes} target with 16 and 64 modes, where diffusion achieves performance comparable to tempering only for large values of $K$.} For AIS and SMC, performance generally improves with increasing $K$, with best results attained at the largest value tested ($K=256$).
 For RE-based samplers, the dependence on $K$ is less monotonic: while larger $K$ improves local overlap and facilitates swaps, it can also hinder long-range communication between levels, leading to degraded performance beyond a certain point.
-Overall, these results highlight the strength of diffusion over tempering paths, motivating their use when a learned DM is available.
+These empirical conclusions are further supported by the log-normalization estimates reported in \Cref{app:bonus_exp}, which show an even clearer and larger gap between tempering and diffusion-based aMC samplers, with the same dependence on $K$.
+Overall, our experiments highlight the strength of diffusion over tempering paths, motivating their use when a learned DM is available.